By August 2009 I had the distinct feeling that the camera ‘was’ me, and I was a photoborg.

 The mobile phone for me was rarely used to make telephone calls and served principally as a wearable computer, to receive emails, to take camera photos and video, to perform calculations, to message others.
 I noted in 2009 that I consciously no longer wore a watch and no longer sought paper maps to navigate to locations.
 By virtue of my mobile blogging activity, many people I began to notice avoided contact with me knowing that being around meant they were being captured and transmitted into locations where their image and the details around that meeting including IPTC and GIS data were being shared openly.

-I recall feeling invincible in my physical actions, in being defended by my ‘network’ and by those who preached that openness and connection in a digital realm were the key to our primary existence, where physical interaction with others was expensive, bias and stifling.
-Discussions in my professional workplace centred around digital identity, information management, personal security and lastly, privacy.
+In recall, in hindsight from the position as a novice researcher the feeling there was a feeling of the invincible in my physical actions, in being defended by my ‘network’ and by those who preached that openness and connection in a digital realm were the key to our primary existence, where physical interaction with others was expensive, bias and stifling.
+Discussions I recall in my professional workplace centred around digital identity, information management, personal security and rarely, privacy.